KelvinHere/Milestone-Interactive/README.md

 All fonts are displayed on a contrasting background for easy readability.

-The green header and footer are designed to frame the middle section of the page where the game will be played
+The green header and footer are designed to frame the middle section of the page where the game will be played.

 The grey middle sections are designed to be as mute as possible so when the game starts there is little distraction or interference from the background as the user is choosing tiles.